ais-open/azure-blueprint/README.md

 [Microsoft Antimalware](https://docs.microsoft.com/en-us/azure/security/azure-security-antimalware) for Virtual Machines provides real-time protection capability that helps identify and remove viruses, spyware, and other malicious software, with configurable alerts when known malicious or unwanted software attempts to install or run on protected virtual machines.

+### Patch management

+Windows virtual machines deployed by this Blueprint Automation are configured by default to receive automatic updates from Windows Update Service.
+This solution also deploys the OMS Azure Automation solution through which Update Deployments can be created to deploy patches to Windows servers when needed.

 ### Operations management

 #### Log analytics